IvanTurgenev/whocasa/README.md

 # whocasa
-Send notifications who leaves or enters home
+Send notifications who leaves or enters home by cellphones, laptops etc

+nice on mini linux boards

 1) register in http://www.pushetta.com

-2) create a channel in pushetta and grab you api key
+2) create a channel in pushetta and grab your api key from the dashboard

-3) paste the in the script your api key and channel name
+3) paste the api key and channel name in the config.py

 4) do pip3 install pushetta